 But what’s the best way to build such an association?
 Well, according to psychological theories of conditioning, an association between two objects is formed when the objects are repeatedly presented together.
 Therefore, it may be beneficial to increase the frequency and strength of pairings between your brand and your rewards program.

 This program-brand association can be further strengthened by placing components of your rewards program throughout your website, from landing page to checkout.
-This ensures that your customers’ brand experience is repeatedly associated with perks exclusive to your brand.
-For example, The Elephant Pants has designed their product pages such that each displays the number of reward points an item is worth.
+This ensures that your customers’ brand experience is repeatedly associated with the perks that are exclusive to your brand.
+For example, The Elephant Pants has designed their product pages such that each displays the number of reward points that an item is worth.

 Putting It All Into Action

-Now it’s your turn!
-Implementing these sorts of subtle adjustments can make a big difference — but you don’t need to take our word for it.
+Implementing these sorts of subtle adjustments can make a big difference -- but you don’t need to take our word for it.
 When making program adjustments, it’s a good idea to quantify your own shoppers’ responses by running A/B tests or using a customer rating/feedback system.
 Additionally, looking for increases in redemption rate (total points redeemed / total points earned) is a good way to gauge shifts in program engagement.